 - Log into your account of the company where you purchased your domain from.

-- Find the domain you need to change the DNS of.
+- Find the domain you need to change the nameservers for.

 Step one – log into your account of the company where you purchased your domain from